Skip to main content

 View Answer:

-Interview Response: If you want to shorten a property and supply a value to a property, we can combine both with a colon and assign a shortened property name.
-The semi-colon sets the new shortened property name, and the assignment operator assigns a new value.
+Interview Response: To abbreviate a property and assign a value to it, we can merge the two using a colon and assign a shortened property name.
+The use of a colon defines the new abbreviated property name, while the assignment operator assigns a fresh value.

 Code Example: